bencardoen/devs-ex-machina/README.md

 * CMake has preconfigured all compile/link settings for you.

 ### Benchmarking ###
+First, to be able to build our adevs models the source of adevs is required.
+Create a file in {project_root}/main named "localpreferences.txt" where you can inform CMake of adevs' path : <br/>
+`set(ADEVS_ROOT mypath)`

 If you wish to run different benchmarks and save the performance results in .csv files:

 **$ ./doBenchmark.py**